 - From the app's Overview page, select API permissions.

-- Select the Add a permission button.
+- Under the Configured permissions section, select the Add a permission button.

 - By default, the view allows you to select from Microsoft APIs.
 Select the section of APIs that you're interested in: